Skip to the content

 What countries are in the UK?

-The United Kingdom is comprised of four countries: England, Scotland, Wales, and Northern Ireland.
-Today's UK emerged gradually over several centuries via England's Norman Conquest, Wales's integration by 1542, the union with Scotland in 1707 and Northern Ireland's inclusion in 1921.
+The countries in the UK are: England, Scotland, Wales, and Northern Ireland.
+Today's United Kingdom emerged gradually over several centuries via England's Norman Conquest, Wales's integration by 1542, the union with Scotland in 1707 and Northern Ireland's inclusion in 1921.

 Woman completing an Australian visa